sabinpark/ECE382_Lab2/README.md

 #### Brainstorming
 At first, I was completely clueless on how to solve this problem.
 In fact, I had intitally assumed that I was supposed to create a program that would take in an arbitrary encrypted message and somehow brute-force the program to try indefinite amounts of key combinations to somehow magically decrypt the message.
 After I reread the prompt, I realized that all I needed to do was find one specific key for this particular message.
 Again, not rocket science (but I suppose it's close enough).
 I compiled a list of what I knew and what I could potentially do to solve this problem:
 * the key is 16 bits (or 2 bytes) (given by the previously decrypted message)
+* the message only contains letters, periods, and spaces
 * frequency analysis is useful
 * based on the previous two messages, the last character of the message has a high chance of being *#*